GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/components/custom-avatar.md

 ---
-title: Message avatar view
+title: Message Avatar View
 ---

-## Injecting custom avatar view
+## Injecting Custom Avatar View

 The default avatar shown for the message sender in the SDK is a rounded image with the user's photo.
 You can change the look and feel of this component, as well as introduce additional elements, such as the sender name.